donatinator/donatinator/README.md

 In other words, a "Donation Service".

-The Donatinator is designed to be easy to use for both you and your donators.
+The Donatinator is designed to be easy to use for both you and your donors.

 ## Design Decisions ##